react-voodoo/react-voodoo/readme.md

                     // css syntax + voodoo tweener units & transform management }
             }
-            // Scrollable tween with no id required ( it will be ignored )
+            // Scrollable tween with no target node id required ( it will be ignored ) tweenAxis={
-            // * will use scrollY axis as default tweenAxis={
                 {
                     scrollY : itemTweenAxis